platers/obsidian-linter/docs/readme_template.md

 When `Lint on save` is toggled on, the plugin will lint the current file on manual save (when you press `Ctrl+S`).

+## Rules

+Documentation for all rules can be found in the [rules docs](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md).
+The docs are updated before the plugin is released, so may not be completely accurate.

+{{RULES PLACEHOLDER}}

 ### Disable rules

 ```markdown